COLLOIDAL COPPER BENEFITS

-Copper is essential when it comes to maintaining balance in our bodily functions.
-It is just as important for proper organ functions and metabolic processes.
-Being one of the fundamental trace elements which our body cannot create on its own, copper should be taken through supplements.
-Some of the different food sources from which we can derive our needed dose of copper include: liver, meat, seafood, beans, whole grains, soy flour, wheat bran, almonds, garlic, nuts, oats, molasses, beets and lentils.
-In some cases, copper can also be absorbed by drinking water that passes through copper lines and by using copper cookware.
+Copper is an essential trace mineral when it comes to maintaining balance in our bodily functions.
+It is important for proper organ functions and metabolic processes.
+Being one of the fundamental trace minerals which our body cannot create on its own, copper can be taken through supplementation.
+Some of the different food sources from which we can derive our needed dose of copper include: liver, meats, seafood, beans, whole grains, soy flour, wheat bran, almonds, garlic, nuts, oats, molasses, beets and lentils.

-Due to the fact that most people are not always keen on eating copper-rich food, an issue that often leads to a deficiency, colloidal copper supplements are a much needed source.
-Colloidal copper supplements comes in nano-copper particles which have a much higher absorption rate than average.
+Due to the fact that most people are not always keen on eating a copper-rich diet, an issue that often leads to a deficiency, colloidal copper supplements are a much needed source.
+Colloidal copper supplements come in nano-copper particles which have a high absorption rate.
 Copper is absorbed at a cellular level which then combats the deficiency and also boosts the immune system.

 Most of the copper in our body is usually found in the liver, brain, kidneys, heart and skeletal muscle.
-It plays a major role in formation of collagen, increases iron absorption and energy production.
+It plays a major role in the formation of collagen, increasing iron absorption and our bodies energy production.

 TOP 10 BENEFITS OF COPPER:

 According to scientists’ reports, type 2 diabetes is often brought about by the oxidation of cells lacking essential metals which help insulate the cells and protect them from free radicals.
 Free radicals attack healthy cells and mutate the DNA.
-One study shows that copper deficiency or abnormal absorption of copper damages cellular defenses and body tissues, leading to the onset of diabetes.
-Copper acts as an excellent anti-oxidant which helps prevents and treats diseases like diabetes and some cases claims, also prevents cancer.
+One study shows that copper deficiency can damage cellular defenses and body tissues.
+Copper acts as an excellent anti-oxidant.

 One of the vital components of the natural dark pigment, melanin, which gives coloration to the skin, hair and eyes is copper.
 Melanin is produced by melanocyte—but only with the aid of the cuproenzyme called tyrosinase, which is derived from copper.
 Copper is also known to help in preventing the graying of hair.
 It also aids in maintaining the color of your eyes as you age along with zinc.
 In fact, copper is known to be an anti-aging element.